Trusted WordPress tutorials, when you need them most.

 add_filter( 'posts_where', 'wpb_password_post_filter' );

-We hope this article helped you hide password protected posts from WordPress loop on your site.
-You may also want to see our tutorial on how to change private and protected posts prefix in WordPress.
+We hope this article helped you hide password-protected posts from the WordPress loop on your site.
+You may also want to see our tutorial on how to change the prefix of private and protected posts in WordPress and our guide on different ways to protect content in WordPress.

 Disclosure: Our content is reader-supported.
 This means if you click on some of our links, then we may earn a commission.
 See how WPBeginner is funded, why it matters, and how you can support us.
 Here's our editorial process.